Sanix-Darker/tidi/README.md

 # tidi

-Meet tidi, the `2kb` bubble chat component for any website... made using preact, running with a 9MB compiled backend service.
+Meet tidi, the `2kb` bubble chat component for any website... made using preact, running with a `9MB` golang compiled backend service.

 ![screen](./readme-resources/size.png)

+## DIsclaimer

+I made this project for a specific need who is the need of lite 'live chat' on some platform twitter from a twitter space, the final idea was to come up with a web extension that could be allow to have the chat on any page with the right room.

 ## Requirements